Champion Selby considered not defending world title

 After a heavy defeat by Barry Hawkins at the Masters in London, Selby admitted a "huge weight" has been lifted off his shoulders after revealing his struggles with his mental health.

-"Up to a few months ago, I was (considering not playing)," said world number two Selby.
+"Up to a few months ago, I was [considering not playing]," said world number two Selby.

 "When I decided to pull out of the other two tournaments, I didn't pull out of the Worlds because you didn't need to let them know at that particular time.